-One such villain is the noble doctor turned cold-hearted scientist Otto Octavius, aka Doctor Octopus.
+One such Spider-Man villain is the noble doctor turned cold-hearted scientist Otto Octavius, aka Doctor Octopus.
 Widely considered Spider-Man’s greatest foe (although some would argue that’s the Green Goblin), Doc Ock, with his deadly mechanical arms and superior intellect, aren’t to be underestimated.

-Doctor Octopus in the movies
+Who is Doctor Octopus in the Spider-Man movies?

 Peter meets Otto soon after, thanks to Harry, and sees in the scientist the chance for a better life.
 Otto seems to have it all, a career he loves, a wife, Rosie, who he adores, and he’s even helping humanity.
 He’s everything Peter might have if that darn spider hadn’t bitten him.